sitasaini001/python-social-network-analysis/README.md

 6 **Analyzing the Final Collected Data**
  Wrap up with exploratory data analysis — summarize trends, visualize patterns, and draw                                                                           conclusions from the Bangalore dataset.

-**Learning Outcomes**
+**Learning Outcomes**:
-By completing both projects, you will be able to:
+By completing both projects, you will be able to

 -Clean and preprocess real-world social network data using Python -Model social graphs and implement graph traversal algorithms